Davidsbündler: Make Up

+Appearance

 The name "Davidsbündler" already appears in Schumann's first musical essay, "The Davidsbündler" which was published in Karl Herloßsohn’s newspaper "Der Komet" (The Comet) in December 1833.
-Its narrator finds a paper shred thrown out of a window by a "Swedish head with a crooked nose" bearing the following message on its backside: "Finder!
-To the Good and to the Great you have been chosen!
-Davidsbündler you shall become, [you shall] translate the secrets of the Society of the World, i.e. of the society, which shall swat the Philistines, musical and otherwise!
-Here you know all – take action then!
-By no means organize provincially however, but deliver wildly and crazily!
-Master Raro, Florestan, Eusebius, Friedrich, Bg., St., Hf., Knif, bellows treader at St. Georg."
+Its narrator finds a paper shred thrown out of a window by a "Swedish head with a crooked nose" bearing the following message on its backside:

 The continuation of this "Davidsbündler" fantasizing can be found in the Neue Zeitschrift für Musik, which Schumann founded in April 1834.
+The first essay on the subject was entitled, "The Davidsbündler," published in 1833 with the second one being published the year after.
+The first republication of the essays occurred in 1883 by Frederich Gustav Jansen, a German organist and musicologist.

 In the same year 1834 Schumann composed three pieces carrying the titles "Florestan", "Eusebius" and "Marche des Davidsbündler contre les Philistins" in his Carnaval.